shanet/Irrational/README.md

 Obviously the source code is available for study, but a more detailed discussion of how this works is available at: TODO

 ## Support
 This program is a little side project and carries no warranty or support from its author.
-However, bugs and feature requests may be submitted to the GitHub repo linked to above.
+However, bugs and feature requests may be submitted to this GitHub repo.

 ## Legal
 This program is open source software.
-It is free to distribute, modify, and use with the exception of it being made closed source or sold for commercial purpose swithout the consent of the author.
+It is free to distribute, modify, and use with the exception of it being made closed source or sold for commercial purposes without the consent of the author.